 This will enable firms to identify those management actions that would not be sufficiently effective in their current state of development and/or would not currently be possible.

 Given this knowledge, firms should then consider:

 - Strengthening currently available management actions to the point that they could prevent failure of the business model and/or

 - Putting in place the conditions necessary for new, credible management actions, with the outcome that the business model subsequently would not fail under the same single event or set of events.

 There is also the failure threshold argument that needs to be considered.
-Market participants and regulator don’t wait till the entire stock of capital is gone before reacting to a bank in difficulty.
-They react on a preemptive basis while they (counter parties) can still get their money out and regulators can still salvage the bank’s balance sheet.
+Market participants and regulators don’t wait till the entire stock of capital is gone before reacting to a bank in difficulty.
+They react on a preemptive basis while they (counterparties) can still get their money out and regulators can still salvage the bank’s balance sheet.
 The only way you can ensure that you are paid out in full is if you are the first one out of the gates.